Skip to contents

 From strings

-If you you read in a CSV file using read.csv() from base R, date columns will be formatted as a characters (<char>; e.g., "2000-09-01" or "2000-09-01 12:00:00").
+If you read in a CSV file using read.csv() from base R, date columns will be formatted as a characters (<char>; e.g., "2000-09-01" or "2000-09-01 12:00:00").
 You will have convert to this column to a <date> or <dttm>. lubridate helper functions attempt to automatically determine the format once you specify the order of the component.
 To use them, identify the order in which year, month, and day appear in your dates, then arrange “y”, “m”, and “d” in the same order.
 That gives you the name of the lubridate function that will parse your date.
 For date-time, add an underscore and one or more of “h”, “m”, and “s” to the name of the parsing function.

 ymd("2017-01-31")